 The National Black Sisters’ Conference (NBSC) condemns the viral disease of systemic racism that America has legitimized and practiced for over 400 years!
 We will not remain silent!
 There is more than one pandemic affecting our nation!

-- Without justice there can be no peace and justice demands that:• Law Enforcement is held accountable for their willful negligence and compliance in racist activities and actions.
+- Without justice there can be no peace and justice demands that law enforcement be held accountable for its willful negligence and compliance in racist activities and actions.

 - When justified, as in the death of Mr. George Floyd, law enforcement officers are held accountable for their actions, and when warranted, arrested and prosecuted to the full extent of the law.

 Finally, as black Catholic religious women, we call upon Archbishop Bernard A. Hebda, Archbishop of Minneapolis-St. Paul, and all bishops of good will to speak out on behalf of the church by denouncing these violent acts of hate and racism.